Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

-Creating a basic project budget that works for you and your client is practically an art form for many project managers.
+But creating a project budget that works for you and your client is an art form.
+It’s the profitability of each project that will decide if your business sinks or swims. 💰

 What is a project budget?